Author: kenny

 Regulations in Great Smoky Mountains

 A Tennessee or North Carolina fishing license is required depending on which side of the state line you’re fishing.
-A separate park fishing permit is NOT required — state licenses are sufficient.
+Unlike Yellowstone, a separate park fishing permit is NOT required — state licenses are sufficient.
 Key park regulations:

-• Artificial flies and lures only (no bait)
+• Artificial flies and lures only (no bait anywhere in the park)

 • Single hook only